Using Google Ads auto-tagging exclusively provides several benefits over manual tagging. It:

 How to tell if you're using manual tagging

-If the final URL contains one or more of the following query parameters, you are using manual tagging:
+If any of the URLs in the Final URL column contains one or more of the following query parameters, you are using manual tagging:

 For example, if your final URL is www.example.com, then the manually tagged version would look something like: